 Only in 1959, the descendants of the Waight family (Dorothy Bolt Faist) sold the land with the oak.
 By that time Angel Oak was well known and the new owners – Mutual Land and Development Company – did their best to preserve the tree.
 Later, in 1965, the land with the tree was donated to Napoleon Hill – a famous author of motivational books.
-Unfortunately in this time, the area around the tree and the tree itself were vandalized and the area around the tree was frequented by drug dealers and other shady people.
+Unfortunately at this time, the area around the tree and the tree itself was vandalized and the area around the tree was frequented by drug dealers and other shady people.

 Large and unusual trees around the world seem to create their own universe not only in the living world but also in the realm of human fantasy or… some other world.
 Angel Oak is one of them.

 According to local stories, slaves were hanged on the Angel Oak and the tree is cursed.
 Slaves did not approach the tree.
 Locals consider also, that the history of the tree goes even deeper: maybe Native Americans buried their dead here.